 Encouraging discussions of cultural differences in the classroom and beyond.

 Many of our interactive and discussion- based seminars and Honors workshops focus on dimensions of diversity, including: race and ethnicity, national origin, sex, gender identity, sexual orientation, and more.
-Examples include All are Created Equal: The Status of Human Rights, Gender, Sex and Race On Trial: Famous Legal Cases in Film, and From Presidents to Protests.
+Examples include Confronting the F-word: Feminism in Popular Culture, Becoming American: How Immigrant Identities are Created and Re-Created, and From Presidents to Protests.
 We encourage all faculty who teach Honors seminars to thoughtfully consider how they can incorporate dialogue about inclusion into their courses.
 Through frequent communication of our values, we hope that faculty are regularly reminded of the importance of inclusivity to our program and students.

 What You Can Do to Learn More